Steel Bridge and Cherry Blossom Trees in Portland Oregon United States

 • Price: Check price here!

-The best part about this Oregon Coast tour was definitely the flexibility!
-Our guide, Jim, knew exactly how to tailor the day based on the weather, tides, and our group’s energy, making sure that we got the best experience possible.
+The best part about this Oregon Coast tour is definitely the flexibility!
+The guides know exactly how to tailor the day based on the weather, tides, and your group’s energy, making sure that you have the best experience possible.

-We started our adventure by visiting Ecola State Park, where we watched the mist roll in over the Pacific.
-Jim also took us to a secret spot where we were able to get a glimpse of some bald eagles flying overhead!
-He said that, depending on the conditions, he sometimes takes groups on a short hike here, but our group went for extra time at Cannon Beach instead.
+You’ll start your adventure by visiting Ecola State Park, where you can watch the mist roll in over the Pacific.
+You may also get to peep at a secret spot where you can catch a glimpse of bald eagles flying overhead!
+Depending on the conditions, you may get a short hike here, or choose extra time at Cannon Beach instead.

-There, we wandered through charming shops, grabbed a fresh seafood lunch, and marveled at Haystack Rock, where puffins were nesting.
-Since the tide was low, we even got to explore the tide pools, which were teeming with colorful sea stars and anemones.
+At Cannon Beach, you can wander through charming shops, grab a fresh seafood lunch, and marvel at Haystack Rock, where puffins often nest.
+If the tide is low, you’ll get to explore the tide pools, which are teeming with colorful sea stars and anemones.
 How cool is that?

-Next up, we went to visit Hug Point to see hidden sea caves and a seasonal waterfall that cascaded right onto the sand.
-Then our final stop, Neahkahnie Mountain, offered a panoramic view of the coastline.
-It was the perfect ending to an unforgettable day!
+Next up, you’ll visit Hug Point to see hidden sea caves and a seasonal waterfall that cascades right onto the sand.
+Then the final stop, Neahkahnie Mountain, which offers a panoramic view of the coastline.
+What an incredible way to end the day!

-I loved how Jim adjusted the itinerary to make the most of the conditions.
-It felt like a really personalized experience, even though it was a shared tour.
+This tour feels like a really personalized experience, even though it’s a shared tour.
 If you want to see the best of the Oregon Coast without stressing about logistics, this is the way to do it!

 Bailey-eating-a-donut-on-a-tour-in-Portland Oregon